 Who are we working with in the province of York?
 Take a look and find out more below.

 The Diocese of Blackburn has joined other voluntary and statutory partners in the anti-slavery partnership which covers the whole of Lancashire.
 A ‘Train the Trainer’ programme is being produced for the partnership.
-Information is being shared with local groups about the impact and spotting the signs.
-The range of groups that are involved will increase as the movement grows.
-In order to achieve this growth, the Diocese will work closely with Together Lancashire, the joint venture with Church Urban Fund and Lancashire Methodist District.
+In order to spread the message, the Diocese will work closely with Together Lancashire, the joint venture with Church Urban Fund and Lancashire Methodist District.

 In Durham we are raising awareness of modern slavery with church organisations that may encounter victims such as food banks, street pastors, and homeless organisations, as well as clergy members who may come across victims in their day to day work.
 We are also exploring a victim support project which will provide pastoral care to survivors of modern slavery.